ACT 2

 Denmark?

-HAMLET Ay, sir, but “While the grass grows”—the
+Ay, sir, but “While the grass grows”—the

 proverb is something musty.